 Painting done for now, it was time for one of the harder jobs: Installing the showers.
-They decided that the fume hood from the old kitchen stove was a perfect shower head cover.
+They decided that the range hood from the old kitchen stove was a perfect shower head cover.
 So that’s where they put the showers.
 The drainage was the hardest part because there were none, so a shower tray was put in first.

 Showers all plumbed in and almost complete, he just needed to put the dividers in and that’s when the second lockdown happened.
 Ben ran out of things to do since there was no more running to the DIY shop, everything ground to a halt, again.

-The current lights look like something out of The pirates of the Caribbean.
+The current lights look like something out of The Pirates of the Caribbean.
 After hearing several suggestions, like paint each one a different colour, we decided that Pirates of the Caribbean isn’t what we are going for so we got something a bit more modern. (obviously, it wont be hanging like that, we still needed to drill a hole)

-And for those of you that weren’t aware (including Ben), saw dust triggers hay-fever.
+And for those of you that weren’t aware (including Ben), saw dust triggers hay fever.
 Even the make-shift t-shirt mask wasn’t enough

-We decided that the black mildew on the pavement outside the shop didn’t need to be there, so we introduced it to our new friend, the powerwasher.
+We decided that the black mildew on the pavement outside the shop didn’t need to be there, so we introduced it to our new friend, the Powerwasher.
 It’s not there anymore.

 Then it was time to go shopping.
 We got a few pieces of wood.

-They got cut up into smaller pieces.
+They were cut into smaller pieces.

 and put together to make a mask display